-- likelihood of prosecution: weighing the seriousness of the misconduct, including the frequency and pervasiveness of the violations, as well as the potential penalties at issue;
+- Likelihood of prosecution: weighing the seriousness of the misconduct, including the frequency and pervasiveness of the violations, as well as the potential penalties at issue.

-- cooperation requirements: whether the organisation is prepared to meet potentially extensive cooperation obligations when opening the door to a US government agency;
+- Cooperation requirements: whether the organisation is prepared to meet potentially extensive cooperation obligations when opening the door to a US government agency.

-- reputational risk: self-reporting raises a high likelihood that the conduct could ultimately be disclosed publicly, even if the investigating agency declines to prosecute or pursue an enforcement action.
+- Reputational risk: self-reporting raises a high likelihood that the conduct could ultimately be disclosed publicly, even if the investigating agency declines to prosecute or pursue an enforcement action.

-In anticipating these issues, firms should consider how to locate and collect this data.
-Enhanced security and employee training may help to address immediate concerns, while reassessing the location of servers and the manner in which data is stored may help to mitigate foreign privacy concerns, particularly at global firms.
+In anticipating these issues, firms should consider how to locate and collect such data.
+Enhanced security and employee training may help address immediate concerns, while reassessing the location of servers and the manner in which data is stored may help mitigate foreign privacy concerns, particularly at global firms.
 Companies may find it helpful to consult with foreign legal counsel as to what is permissible in particular jurisdictions.
-Where particular employees are of concern, companies may also want to be especially mindful of how to balance collection and preservation with the risk of potentially informing custodians, who could in turn attempt to destroy the data.
+Where particular employees are of concern, companies may also want to be especially mindful of how to balance collection and preservation with the risk of potentially informing custodians, who could in turn attempt to destroy data.
 Companies should craft a plan to retrieve data from furloughed or dismissed employees, and may consider implementing requirements for the return of devices and data in severance arrangements.

 Whether to undertake an internal investigation

-Once a company is put on notice of a US government investigation – whether through a subpoena, formal notice, leak or other means (and especially if the firm has not already rigorously investigated the subject matter) – careful thought should be given to retaining outside counsel to lead a comprehensive internal investigation.
+Once a company is put on notice of a US government investigation – whether through a subpoena, formal notice, leak or other means – and especially if the firm has not already rigorously investigated the subject matter – careful thought should be given to retaining outside counsel to lead a comprehensive internal investigation.

 Benefits of an internal investigation